chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 pake_message
 : The client PAKE message used to initialize the protocol.

+The client MUST use the same client identity and server identity in each PAKEShare it sends to the server.
+This is required to prevent client enumeration attacks; see {{security}}.

 The `NamedPAKE` field in the `PAKEShare` allows implementations to support multiple PAKEs and negotiate which to use in the context of the handshake.
 For instance, if a client knows a password but not which